thorntail/thorntail/support/contributing.md

 We welcome contributions of any kind to WildFly Swarm from everyone.

-We expect all contributors and users to follow our [Code of Conduct]code_of_conduct.md when communicating through project channels.
+We expect all contributors and users to follow our [Code of Conduct - TBD]() when communicating through project channels.
 These include, but are not limited to: irc, issues, code, Google Group discussions.

 Building WildFly Swarm requires Java 8 or newer and Maven 3.2.5 or newer.

+> If you are on Fedora, the Maven 3.2.5 build won't work, as it uses an older version of Aether that was replaced in the
+> official Maven 3.2.5 release.
+You'll need to manually install [Maven](https://maven.apache.org/download.cgi).

 ## One time setup